 The Sustainable Agricultural Intensification Programme objectives are to enable farmers to solve problems of rural productivity and intensify agricultural production in a sustainable and efficient manner, through knowledge enhancement, capacity development and training.
 To this end we have three activity themes as outlined below:

-- Farming systems that use resources more efficiently whilst increasing production, reducing crop losses and increasing environmental resilience.
+- Farming systems that use resources more efficiently whilst increasing production and environmental resilience and reducing crop losses and negative environmental impacts.

-- Enhanced ecosystem services on farms for pollination, pest control, biodiversity conservation and developing resilience to climatic change.
+- Enhanced ecosystem functionality of farms and their surrounding environments, regarding pollination, pest control, biodiversity conservation and resilience to climatic change.